Ukrainian Cyber Alliance: Operation #OpKomendant

-The activists gained access to the postal addresses of 13 regional branches of the "military commandant's office" of the DNR in operation #OpKomendant.
-For six months, the data from the boxes was passed for analysis by Inform Napalm volunteers, employees of the Peacemaker Center, the Security Service of Ukraine and the Special Operations Forces of Ukraine.
+The activists gained access to the postal addresses of 13 regional branches of the "military commandant's office" of the DNR in Operation #OpKomendant.
+For six months, the data from the boxes was passed for analysis by Inform Napalm volunteers, employees of the Peacemaker Center, the Security Service of Ukraine, and the Special Operations Forces of Ukraine.

 Hacking of Aleksey Mozgovoy

-In October 2016, UCA obtained 240 pages of e-mail correspondence of the leader of Prizrak Brigade, Aleksey Mozgovoy.
-Judging by the correspondence, Mozghovyi was completely under the control of an unknown agent with the codename "Diva".
+In October 2016, the UCA obtained 240 pages of e-mail correspondence of the leader of the Prizrak Brigade, Aleksey Mozgovoy.
+Judging by the correspondence, Mozgovoy was entirely under the control of an unknown agent with the codename "Diva".

 Hacking of Arsen Pavlov

-The UCA obtained data from the gadgets of Arsen "Motorola" Pavlov, leader of the Sparta Battalion, and his wife Olena Pavlova (Kolienkina).
+The UCA obtained data from the devices of Arsen "Motorola" Pavlov, leader of the Sparta Battalion, and his wife, Olena Pavlova (Kolienkina).
 In the weeks leading up to his death, Pavlov was alarmed by the conflict with Russian curators.

-SurkovLeaks operation
+Surkov Leaks operation

-In October 2016, the UCA accessed the mailboxes of Vladislav Surkov, Vladimir Putin's political adviser on relations with Ukraine.
-Acquired emails were published by Inform Napalm in late October and early November (SurkovLeaks).
-The emails revealed plans to destabilize and federalize Ukraine, and with other materials demonstrated high-level Russian involvement from the start of the war in eastern Ukraine.
-A US official told NBC News that the emails corroborated information that the US had previously provided.
-The authenticity of the emails was confirmed by Atlantic Council and Bellingcat, and published by numerous Western news sources.
+In October 2016, the UCA accessed the mailboxes of Vladislav Surkov, the political advisor of Vladimir Putin, regarding relations with Ukraine.
+Inform Napalm published the leaked emails in late October to early November.
+The emails revealed plans to destabilize and federalize Ukraine, and demonstrated high-level Russian involvement from the start of the war in eastern Ukraine.
+A US official told NBC News that the emails corroborated information the US had previously provided.
+The authenticity of the emails was confirmed by the Atlantic Council and Bellingcat, and was published by numerous Western news sources.
 In the aftermath of the leaks, Surkov's chief of staff resigned.
-Additional emails belonging to people from Surkov's environs were published in early November, detailing Russia's financing of the "soft federalization" of Ukraine, recruiting in the Odesa region, and evidence of funding election campaigns in the Kharkiv region.
-The emails stated that Yuriy Rabotin, the head of the Odessa branch of the Union of Journalists of Ukraine, received payment from the Kremlin for his anti-Ukrainian activities.
+Additional emails belonging to people in Surkov's circle were published in early November, detailing Russia's financing of the "soft federalization" of Ukraine, recruiting in the Odesa region, and evidence of funding election campaigns in the Kharkiv region.
+The emails stated that Yuriy Rabotin, the head of the Odesa branch of the Union of Journalists of Ukraine, received payment from the Kremlin for his anti-Ukrainian activities.
 On April 19, 2018, the British newspaper The Times published an article stating that the SurkovLeaks documents exposed Russia's use of misinformation about the downing of Malaysia Airlines Flight 17 in order to accuse Ukraine.

 Hacking of the DNR Ministry of Coal and Energy

-In November 2016, the UCA obtained emails from the DNR's "Ministry of Coal and Energy", including a certificate prepared by the Ministry of Energy of the Russian Federation in January 2016, which detail the plans of the occupiers for the Donbass coal industry.
+In November 2016, the UCA obtained emails from the DNR's "Ministry of Coal and Energy", including a certificate prepared by the Ministry of Energy of the Russian Federation in January 2016, which detailed the plans of the occupiers for the Donbas coal industry.